javaeews/cassandra-mongo/README.md

 ```

 ### MongoDB
 Supports pluggable storage engines -> utilizes memory differently
 - [ ] in-memory storage engine -> active data only in memory
 - [ ] default: WiredTiger storage engine [[source.wiredtiger.com](source.wiredtiger.com)] (MongoDB 3.2 <)
 				*comes in both B-tree and LSM configurations
 				*however, MongoDB ships WiredTiger in only B-tree configuration keeping it simple for users
-				*uses MultiVersion Concurrency Control (MVCC).
+				*uses MultiVersion Concurrency Control (MVCC)
 				 At the start of an operation -> provides a point-in-time snapshot of the data to the operation
 				 Snapshot -> a consistent view of the in-memory data
 				*When writing to disk, WiredTiger writes all the data in a snapshot to disk (consistent way across all data files)

 **durability: Journal + Checkpoint**
 - [ ] Journal:
 	For each write -> MongoDB writes the changes into Journal files (~transaction log files, which is basically a WAL mechanism used by MongoDB
 - [ ] Checkpoint:
 	Create checkpoints -> write the snapshot data to disk
 	At every checkpoint interval (Def.
 60 sec), MongoDB flushes the changes in the cache to their respective data files

 ![alt text](image-6.png)